 After years of witnessing and observing parents in our martial arts school, I've often thought to myself: "I'll never do that as a parent" or "I hope I'll be like them as a parent"

-Now, that I have started a family and my kid is getting ready to start martial arts training, I know it's a lot harder than knowing this is "good parenting" and this is "bad parenting".
+Now that I have started a family, and my kids are in martial arts training, I know it's a lot harder than knowing this is "good parenting" and this is "bad parenting".
 Parenting is hard and we're often not faced with binary or black and white choices.

 Over the years, I've noticed some trends, let's call them mistakes, that keep persisting.
-Although a relatively new I've been working with kids and their parents for over two decades.
+Here's what we've observed after working with kids and their parents for almost three decades.

 Mistake #1 - Parents give their kids too many choices